antimike/qsh/README.md

         * Has simple "up" and "down" targets for quick install / teardown
     * Uses GNU Stow
     * Forked as "dotfiles-5"

+## TODOs

+- [ ] Use or write a templating library instead of using env variables